The Best Barefoot Hiking Boots & Shoes for Outdoorsy Folks

 A top down view of two pairs of feet wearing barefoot hiking boots and standing on muddy ground with the test "The Best Barefoot Hiking Boots, Anya's Reviews" written over it

-The Best Barefoot Hiking Boots & Shoes – Updated for 2023
+The Best Barefoot Hiking Boots & Shoes – Updated for 2025

-The Best Barefoot Hiking Boots Available
+The Best Barefoot Hiking Shoes

 This isn’t just a collection of links – I own and hike in all of the barefoot hiking boots and shoes here.
-After years of testing and hundreds of barefoot shoes in my closet, I am confident these are the absolute best barefoot hiking boots on the market, no matter where you are in the world.
-Hiking just feels so much better when I’m in barefoot hiking boots!
+After years of testing and hundreds of barefoot shoes in my closet, I am confident these are the absolute best wide toe box hiking boots on the market, no matter where you are in the world.
+Hiking just feels so much better when I’m in naturally fitting boots!

 Here is what I look for in my barefoot hiking shoes:

-2. An anatomical toe box shape (space for all my toes!)
+2. An anatomical wide toe box shape.

-These features are inherently different from your typical hiking shoe that weighs a ton and barely bends.
 Let blisters be a thing of the past!
 Barefoot hiking boots let your feet move naturally while still protecting you from the elements.
-Now let’s dig into the all time best options.

-Lugs | Waterproof | Speed Hooks | Leather | $240 | Sizes US W5.5 – M15
+Waterproof Option | Leather & Vegan Options | Sizes US W5.5 – M15

-Use code VBANYA20 for 20% off until Dec.
-31, 2023
+Use code ANYASREVIEWS25 for 25% off

-No one does outdoor shoes like Vivobarefoot.
-The Vivobarefoot Tracker is an excellent durable barefoot hiking boot with a waterproofed exterior (in some models), lugs for traction, and a removable thermal insole.
-They’re the best combination of barefoot feel with function.
+My favorite is the Vivobarefoot Tracker Leather – they’re an excellent durable barefoot hiking boot with natural water resistance, lugs for traction, and a removable thermal insole.
+They’re IMO the best combination of barefoot feel with function.
+And for warm weather, the Primus Trail is the favorite in our house.
+They all shed mud well and are up to the task.

-While the Trackers boots are extremely functional and durable, they feel a little stiff at first for a barefoot hiking boot and take breaking in.
-We have multiple pairs in our house that are several years old and I can confidently attest to them becoming soft and flexible.
+While the Vibarefoot hiking boots are extremely functional and durable, they feel a little stiff at first for a barefoot hiking shoe and take breaking in.
+We have multiple pairs in our house that are several years old and I can confidently attest to them becoming soft and flexible over time.

 Sizing & Fit